UACES Facebook Clay County, Arkansas Agriculture and 4H Programs

 Picture of abandoned pesticide collection site

-Clay County producers rely on data generated by the University of Arkansas, Division of Agriculture, Research and Extension to use in dealing with pest management.
-Using research based information and following Extension recommendations on pest management and pesticide applications is very important to our producers.
-Following these recommendations help them to be productive while avoiding resistance problems to insecticides, herbicides and fungicides.
+Clay County producers rely on data from the University of Arkansas System Division of Agriculture for pest management recommendations.
+Following Extension recommendations on pest management and pesticide applications can help producers avoid resistance problems to insecticides, herbicides and fungicides.

 Need to safely dispose of unwanted pesticides?